maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Done

 * Document and support for simple manipulation of [real intervals](../CAS/Real_Intervals.md) which Maxima does not have a library for.
+* Document and support for simple manipulation of [propositional logic](../CAS/Propositional_Logic.md) based on Maxima's logic package.

 ## Maxima side PRTs.